-Contract Reference: Section C-1.3.2
+Contract Reference: Section C-1.2.3.

 Authority: General Appropriations Act

-Frequency: Monthly Summary Incidental Report
+Frequency: Quarterly Transitional Voucher Incidental Report (Template 32)

-Due Date: The 20 th of the month following each month of service
+Due Date: The 20th of the month following each guarter of service

 Discussion: The purpose of this document is to provide guidance for the implementation and management of the Transitional Voucher project.
-This project provides care coordination and vouchers to purchase treatment and support services for adults transitioning from Florida Assertive Community Treatment (FACT) teams, acute crisis services, and institutional settings to independent community living.
+This project provides care coordination and vouchers to purchase treatment and support services for adults transitioning from Florida Assertive Community Treatment (FACT) teams, acute crisis services, and institutional settings to independent community living; and individuals experiencing homelessness, at risk for homelessness, or receiving care coordination services.
+Vouchers may also be utilized to assist eligible individuals maintain their current level of care by achieving residential stability.